 HIST 226-E Renaissance and Reformation Europe (HP)

-This course will examine the changes in areas including art, philosophy, medicine,
+This course examines the changes in areas including art, philosophy, medicine,

 HIST 227-E Medicine and Disease in Pre-Modern Europe (HP)

-HIST 301-E - Greek Civilization (HP)
+HIST 301-E Greek Civilization (HP)

-HIST 302-E - Roman Civilization (HP)
+HIST 302-E Roman Civilization (HP)

 HIST 317-E Crusades and Contact (HP, SB)